JBGMR/StupidAndroidFeatureRemover/README.md

 # StupidAndroidFeatureRemover
 C program that removes the useless Android features of your choice.
 Currently in alpha!

-Readme will be added tomorrow.
+Readme will be added soon.